AdaCore/aws/docs/source/using_aws.rst

   answer.
 This is a timeout for regular cleaning task.
 The default is
   |CT_SERVER_RESPONSE| seconds.

+*Config_Directory (string)*

+  .. index:: Config_Directory

+  The directory in which AWS keeps some configuration parameters.
+  The default is |CONFIG_DIRECTORY|.

 *CRL_File (string)*

   .. index:: CRL_File, CRL